Glossary

 SALT deduction

 The state and local tax (SALT) deduction is for taxpayers who itemize their deductions to reduce their federally taxable income.
-Those taxpayers can deduct up to $10,000 of property, sales, or income taxes they have already paid to state and local governments when electing the SALT deduction.
-This limit, known as the SALT “cap,” applies to tax years 2018 to 2025 and is set to expire after 2025.
+Those taxpayers can deduct up to $10,000 for 2024 or $40,000 for 2025 — of property, sales, or income taxes already paid to state and local governments.
+This limit, known as the SALT cap, was originally set at $10,000 by the Tax Cuts and Jobs Act (TCJA).
+However, the One Big Beautiful Bill Act (OBBBA) increased the cap to $40,000 for 2025, subject to a phasedown.
 The SALT deduction can be especially attractive for taxpayers in high-tax states and high-income filers as it avoids double taxation.

 Jump to